zacks2512/familyCal/project.md

 ### US-02 Add Recurring Event with Role
 - As a user, I add a recurring **drop-off** for Mia at School, Mon–Fri **08:00–08:40**, responsible: Me.
-- **Accept:** Event instances render in Day; editing updates future instances; conflicting events for the same child warn.
+- **Accept:** Event instances render in Day/Week/Month views; editing updates future instances; conflicting events for the same child warn.

 ### US-03 Reminder & One-Tap Confirmation
 - As the responsible adult, I get a push at **T−15 min** and at window open; during the time window I tap **"Dropped off"** → biometric → success.